fsmosca/HeadsUp/README.md

 * Download headsup.exe
 * Modify headsup.cfg
 * Put headsup.cfg and headsup.exe in the same folder
-* Install headsup.exe as a uci engine in cutechess GUI or Arena GUI
+* Install headsup.exe as a uci engine on the following tested GUI.
+    * Cutechess
+    * Arena
+    * Banksia
+    * Winboard
+    * HIARCS Chess Explorer
+    * Python Easy Chess

 ### B. Limitations
 * Cannot be used for ponder on games
 * Cannot be used in infinite analysis
 * Only supports blitz and movetime time control
+* Can only use uci engines

 ### C. Sample run using cutechess-cli
 Headsup = Lc0 0.25.1 blas + Stockfish 11